It’s not a lack of public charge point that is putting drivers off

 - There is a rapid charge point in every single motorway service station

-With every single motorway service station covered with a rapid charge point (helping EV drivers to make longer journeys), I’m not sure how you can call the network ‘patchy’ in terms of geography.
+With every single motorway service station home to a rapid charge point (helping EV drivers to make longer journeys), I’m not sure how you can call the network ‘patchy’ in terms of geography.
 There may not be a charge point in every single town centre however we have to ask ourselves whether there needs to be.

 - The private sector will make a difference

-One thing I do agree with from this article is that if you compare local authority areas, there is definitely an element of patchiness.
-When electric car charge points began to be installed, this was a result of grant funding allocated through competitions.
+One thing I do agree with from this article is that if you compare local authority areas, there is definitely an uneven spread.
+The initial electric vehicle charging networks were developed thanks to grant funding with grants allocated through competitive bids.
 Some councils bid and were successful (in places where we have some very comprehensive networks), some councils bid and were unsuccessful, some councils didn’t apply at all.
 So yes, it has become an uneven landscape if we rely on the public sector.

 However, like any market, now that we are beginning to see a demand, the private sector is stepping in.
-We’ve seen Shell and BP entering the market now and the likes of supermarket chains are installing rapid charge points for their customers.
-With this we’re seeing the rise of more ‘petrol fuelling station’ style stations – which will make a real difference to drivers in the future.
+We’ve seen Shell and BP entering the market and supermarket chains installing rapid charge points for their customers.
+We’re also seeing the rise of more EV filling stations – which will make a real difference to drivers in the future.